MilesHD/intro-to-js/session-1-transcript.md

 ## Introduction

 Hello everyone, and welcome to "Introduction to JavaScript", or alternately titled "How I learned to Stop Worrying and Love the JavaScript."
-My name is Miles Dickinson, and my first introduction to JavaScript was when I started developing websites as a sophmore in high school.
+My name is Miles Dickinson, and my first introduction to JavaScript as a sophmore in high school when I started developing websites.
 My first few years with the language was a struggle, because I made a fundamental mistake that is made by many professional programmers today.
 I tried to use the language without understanding it.
-That, I believe, is the core reason for many negative connotations you may have or have heard about JavaScript.
+That is the core reason for many negative things you may think or have heard about JavaScript.

 JavaScript is famous for both being the world's most misunderstood programming language, and having more good parts and bad parts than any other language.
 Over the next four sessions, I am going to teach a combination of the good parts, and the parts you will most likely encounter in the wild.
 There are some parts of the languge I will not be covering both for the sake of time, and you'll never want to program with them anyway.
 But as you continue your education in JavaScript I encourage to learn about them for learning why those features are dangerous is important.